mason-cds-intro-comput-sci/cds101-course-materials/starters/mini-homework-3/README.md

     3. What happens if you replace it with `position = "dodge"`?

-    4. What does it change in your output?
+    4. What does the `position` argument control in the output?

 > #### Hint
 > When moving the input, be careful with the commas!